Wang Keqin: Vaccines story

 On March 17, 2010, after six months of investigation, Wang published a story in China Economic Times exposing how a "gross failure" to refrigerate vaccines in the Shanxi province caused four children to die and 74 others to become ill.
 He reported that the vaccines were deliberately left unrefrigerated in order to stop the labels from peeling off.
-Shanxi officials claimed that Wang's story was incorrect, and within hours of publication, the report had been downplayed on other media outlets following orders from the Propaganda Department of the Communist Party of China.
-The chief editor, publisher, and Communist Party secretary of China Economic Times, Bao Yueyang, was fired after defending the report, and moved to a minor sister company.
+Shanxi officials claimed that Wang's story was incorrect, and within hours of publication, the report had been downplayed on other media outlets following orders from the Propaganda Department of the Chinese Communist Party.
+The chief editor, publisher, and Chinese Communist Party Committee Secretary of China Economic Times, Bao Yueyang, was fired after defending the report, and moved to a minor sister company.
 Wang was later warned that his life may be in danger if he returned to the Shanxi province.

 Suppression

-Wang has been forced to resign twice from major Chinese newspapers, from China Economic Times in 2011 and from The Economic Observer in February, 2013.
+Wang has been forced to resign twice from major Chinese newspapers, from China Economic Times in 2011 and from The Economic Observer in February 2013.